 An important travel tip to keep in mind as you prep for a trip is to scan copies of all of your important documents.
 This is a smart idea because if you end up losing your passport or debit card, it's going to make it much easier to get it replaced.
 Make copies before you leave home, and stash a set in your travel journal or somewhere away from the originals.
 Email a copy to yourself and possibly to a friend or family member, so that you can always access them at any point.

-Here's what documents to include and how to keep them safe:
+Here are some documents to include and how to keep them safe:

-If you don't want to lose it, you'll know you should scan it.
 If you haven't got a scanner, try an office supply place like Kinko's, otherwise you can just take a photo on your phone or camera and email it to yourself.
 Travel documents you might want to scan include:

 - Driver's license, student identification card, ISIC or other picture ID: Again, it's always useful to have these things, just in case you lose them.
 It always makes applying for a new copy much less hassle if you have the details of your old one.

-Step 3: Email the Files to Yourself
+Email the Files to Yourself

 Easy peasy: your next step is to email the files to yourself.
 You can do this whether you've scanned your documents in or taken a photo with your phone.
 Simply transfer the photo/scan onto your computer by plugging in your USB or SD card, then attach this file to an email, and send it to yourself.

-Step 4: Leave the Emails on the Server
+Leave the Emails on the Server

 Download Important Travel Documents When and Where You Need Them